mad-lab-fau/SensorLib/README.md

 # SensorLib
 The SensorLib is a Java-based Android library that provides an easy-to-use interface to access various retail and development sensor systems in a unified way.

+## Compiling the library
+The library should be compiled against the latest Android SDK and should work right out of the box.
+For some sensors an additional external library (SDK) is necessary.
+You can usually download these from the sensor's specific SDK website.

+Right now, the following external libraries are required to compile all sensor modules:
+- myosdk-0.10.0.aar from the official Myo SDK website (required by sls-myo)
+- empalink-2.0.aar from the official Empatica SDK website (required by sls-empatica)

 ## Minimal example
 Using the SensorLib is very easy, insert the following code into your app activity for a minimal working example:
 ```